Trump Won't Commit to Peaceful Transfer of Power If He Loses

 Of those nine states, only Nevada is a battleground, worth six electoral votes and likely to be pivotal only in a national presidential deadlock.

-California, New Jersey, Vermont and D.C. are overwhelmingly Democratic and likely to be won by that party’s nominee, former Vice President Joe Biden.
+California, New Jersey, Vermont and D.C. are overwhelmingly Democratic and likely to be won by Biden.